IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	This is where enterprise developers go to find the products (for example, an API or a group of APIs) that are exposed in the API catalog.
 Developers also can interact with each other through the Blogs and Forums links.

 # 7. Integrate WebSphere Liberty and API Connect: push and pull
 > Choose either [push](#71-push-websphere-liberty-apis-into-api-connect) or [pull](#72-pull-websphere-liberty-apis-from-api-connect) WebSphere Liberty APIs from API Connect.
-Note: push integration won't work for users who have enterprise federated IBMids for access to Bluemix at the current time.
+Note: push integration won't work for users who have enterprise federated IBMids for access to IBM Cloud at the current time.

 ## 7.1 Push WebSphere Liberty APIs into API Connect